pikepdf/pikepdf/docs/topics/images.rst

 It also possible to extract to a writable Python stream using ``.extract_to(stream=...`)``.

-You can also retrieve the image as a Pillow image:
+You can also retrieve the image as a Pillow image (this will transcode):

 .. ipython::